 According to the National Institutes of Health, osteoporosis is a disease that weakens bones and makes them more prone to breaks.
 To determine whether you have osteoporosis, your physician will order a bone mineral density test to take a “snapshot” of your bone health.
 The test can identify osteoporosis and

 Tag: bone health

-Health experts have varying opinions on how much protein needs to be consumed for optimum health.
-However, one thing they all agree on is that eating protein every day is a dietary essential.
+Health experts do, in fact, have varying opinions on how much protein needs to be consumed for optimum health.
+However, one thing they all agree on is that eating protein

 Many people think of B12 as the vitamin to take for low energy, but vitamin B12 deficiency symptoms go way beyond feeling tired.

 One in three women over age 50 suffers a fracture due to osteoporosis, a condition that causes fragile bones, according to a report issued by the International Osteoporosis Foundation in October 2013.
 Although osteoporosis itself causes no symptoms, it raises the risk of a bone fracture, which can be painful